e9t/konlpy-data/README.md

 # KoNLPy-data

-This is a repository of [KoNLPy](http://github.com/e9t/konlpy)'s datasets.
+This is a repository of [KoNLPy](http://konlpy.org)'s datasets.
-Currently a work in progress.

-To generate the index:

-    python gen_index.py
+Data is in the gh-pages branch of this repository.